 In fact, 1987 was a great year for Lisa Lisa and Cult Jam.
 Their second album, Spanish Fly, went platinum in August.
 Two songs from the album ended up hitting #1 on Billboard‘s “Hot 100” chart — “Head to Toe” in June, and “Lost In Emotion” in October.

 Below is the video for “Lost in Emotion.”
 Pay special attention to the following lines (starting at 1:27):

 Between you and me

-That “que sera, que sera” in the chorus is a corruption of the phrase “que sera, sera,” taken from the earlier song “Que Sera, Sera.”
-The phrase is commonly thought to mean “whatever will be, will be,” though that’s not quite true.
+That “que sera, que sera” in the chorus is a corruption of the phrase “que sera, sera,” which was created for the earlier song “Que Sera, Sera” (1956).

 Well, not “proof” exactly.
 But an enticing bit of evidence.

 I did a search for anyone (a blogger, say) who’d written about mistaking “que sera” for a girl name.
 Just to see if anyone could back me up.

 Check out this comment I found at song site Am I Right:

 Lisa Lisa and Cult Jam’s, “Lost In Emotion”